CTPL-manojjadhav/Conversational_UI/README.md

 ```
 Usage
 -----
-+ Clone or download the Conversational UI repo to D:/HMI folder (or your prefered location)
++ Clone or download the Conversational UI repo and copy files from Releases to D:/HMI folder (or your prefered location)
 + Ensure that you have following folder structure
     + lib
     + res